Rusydy/rusydy.github.io/_posts/2024/2024-12-15-workplace-conflict-mediation-strategy.md

    - Highlighting your willingness to compromise while emphasizing your contributions subtly strengthens your standing.
 Others see you as cooperative and solution-focused.

 3. **Managing Perceptions:**
-   - Presenting the situation as a collective effort rather than a conflict helps shift the focus from disagreement to problem-solving, casting you in a favorable light.
+   - Presenting the situation as a collective effort rather than a conflict helps shift the focus from disagreement to problem-solving, casting you in a favourable light.

 ### When Is This Approach Appropriate?